 WAIE (whatamieating.com)

+This is the searchable online international food dictionary with 67,413 terms in 307 languages plus 42,027 plurals.
 Just type in the word that you're looking for and press enter or click on search.

 There are other types of search; see search help for more information.

-The database behind this site was the loving creation of Suzy Oakes, who sadly passed away on 31st July 2011.
+The database behind this site was the loving creation of Suzy Oakes, who has since passed away.
+She is greatly missed.
+You can see her obituary in the Guardian

 |

-| capončt
+| caponèt

 Language: Italian

 Description: "Castrated."
 A version of caponata from Piedmont.
 Caponata is a Sicilian dish of aubergines (US: eggplants), olives, tomatoes and other ripe vegetables in a rich stew with wine vinegar and sugar, sometimes with anchovies and capers, pine nuts, celery or sultanas even with bottarga.
 In fact, it is usually described as a vegetarian dish.
 It is piled into a dome and usually served cold.
 It may be served on its own or as a side dish, or even as a sauce to accompany pasta.
-Capončt more commonly describes stuffed courgette (US: zucchini) flowers.
+Caponèt more commonly describes stuffed courgette (US: zucchini) flowers.

 Pronounced: kah-poh-NET